thibaultlaurens/tech-notes/books/grokking-algorithms.md

 The **constant factor** in the big O notation is used to compare algorithms with the same run time.
 On the average case, let's say quicksort run at **k1 \* n log n** and merge sort at **k2 \* n log n**. k1 is actually smaller than k2, so quicksort would be faster than merge sort on average case, even though it is slower on worst case.
 {% endhint %}

-## 5. Hash Tables
+## 5. Hash Tables (WIP)

-* collisions are bad
+- collisions are bad
-* hash tables are good at search, insert and delete
+- hash tables are good at search, insert and delete
-* hash tables are good at modeling relationships from item to another
+- hash tables are good at modeling relationships from item to another
-* load factor &gt; 0.7 -&gt; resize the hash table
+- load factor &gt; 0.7 -&gt; resize the hash table
-* hash tables are good for caching data
+- hash tables are good for caching data
-* hash tables are good for catching duplicates
+- hash tables are good for catching duplicates

 A hash table \(**hash map**\) is a data structure that implements an **associative array abstract data type**, a structure that can map keys to values.
 A hash table uses a **hash function** to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
 During lookup, the key is hashed and the resulting hash indicates where the corresponding value is stored.